Russian glide bomb attack in eastern Ukraine kills at least 21 people in line to receive pensions

 The glide bombs are retrofitted Soviet weapons that have laid waste to eastern Ukraine for months.
 Some of them now weigh 3,000 pounds (1,360 kilograms), which is six times bigger than when they were first used in battle in 2022.

-Donetsk Gov. Vadym Filashkin said that 21 people were killed and 21 others wounded in the attack, which struck a line of older people waiting to receive their pensions.
+Donetsk Gov. Vadym Filashkin said that 21 people were killed and 21 others wounded in the attack.

 “This is not warfare.
 This is pure terrorism,” he wrote on Telegram.